micro-lc/micro-lc/packages/documentation/docs/guides/applications/index.md

 Absolute paths do not interact with an eventual `base` tag provided to your main HTML page whereas relative do.

 Clearly if no `base` tag is provided there is no need to use relative path.
-Anyway when configuring a micro-lc instance it might be useful to use relative paths in order to be able to move your application away from `/` if needed.
+Anyway when configuring a <micro-lc></micro-lc>
+instance it might be useful to use relative paths in order to be able to move your application away from `/` if needed.

 ```json5 title=micro-lc.config.json